duncanmcclean/simple-commerce/docs/tags/cart.md

 ## Add Item to Cart

-This tag allows you to add a product/variant to your cart.
+This tag allows you to add a product or variant to the cart.
 It's a [form tag](/tags#form-tags) so you need to provide a couple of parameters (form fields) when submitting:

 -   `product` - The ID of the product you want to add to the cart.
 -   `variant` - If applicable, the key of the variant you wish to add to the cart.
 Bear in mind, you will also need to provide the `product` with this.